asartalo/troupe/README.md

 Troupe
 ======

-**Troupe** is a tool for declaring and managing application dependencies in PHP.
+**Troupe** is a tool for declaring and managing source code dependencies in PHP.

+With Troupe you can:

+- declare dependencies in your source.
+Mytroupe files documents your dependencies so that collaborators can easily import everything they need to get started.
+- easily import source code from other SCMs.
+You don't have to worry when your project uses subversion and you need some code that is hosted on github.
+Simply declare that dependency, and only track the mytroupe file.
+Your project doesn't even have to use git submodules or svn externals!
+- import source code archives.
+If a source code is served as a downloadable archive file like zip, targ.gz, Troupe can import them for you as well.

 News
 ----

-- January 3, 2011 GMT+8 : Importing tar archives is currently buggy
 - Troupe can now download from, git, svn, and zip archives.

 Hypothetical Example
 --------------------

-Dependency information is stored in mytroupe.php
+Dependency information is stored in a mytroupe file (here we use mytroupe.php)

     // mytroupe.php
     return array(